 Strengthening African farmers’ organisations

-As part of the partnership, a multiannual EU cooperation programme with African farmers’ organisations will be launched.
+As part of the partnership, a multiannual EU cooperation programme with African farmers’ organisations has been launched.
 The programme will focus on improving the governance of organisations, supporting farmers’ integration into value chains and strengthening their influence on policies.
 Smallholder farmers will be given particular attention in the programme.
 In March 2021, the action Farmers' Organizations for Africa, Caribbean and Pacific was launched in this context with the aim of helping small farmers to overcome constraints and fully benefit from profitable economic activities.